• Skip to main content

 Focus group

-These groups possess a distinct advantage over other market research methods.
+These groups possess a distinct advantage over other market research and market research methods.
 They capitalize on the moderator’s communication with participants and the flexibility to move the discussion.
 It allows you to extract meaningful insights and opinions.

-• Participants: A crucial step in conducting a focus group is the process of participant selection.
+A crucial step in conducting a focus group is participant selection.
 The main criteria for selecting the participants must be their knowledge of the subject.
-If you need help selecting members, look for a research-based organization that matches you with qualified participants.
+If you need help selecting members, look for a market research-based organization that matches you with qualified participants.

-• The role of a moderator: The moderator conducts the group confidently and leads members through the questions.
+The moderator conducts the focus group confidently and leads members through the questions.
 They must be impartial throughout the process.
 As the researcher, you can also be the moderator, so long as you remain objective.
 You can also hire a suitable professional moderator to run your survey.

 Your choice of focus group depends on the needs of your action research.
+To maximize the success of your project, it’s crucial to understand the main pillars that will give meaning to conversation, balance participation, and access to better insights.
 Types include:

 • Dual moderator: There are two moderators for this event.
 One ensures smooth execution, and the other guarantees the discussion of each question.